nitrain/book/README.md

-# Becoming a medical imaging AI expert with Python
+# Practical medical imaging AI techniques with Python

 This book will take you through the entire medical imaging AI workflow from data to deployment using the nitrain framework and pytorch.
 A final published draft is expected in early 2025.